openml/openml-docker-dev/readme.md

 docker exec -it openmldockerdev_website_1 php index.php cron init_local_env
 ```

-(take note the generated admin password, and wait to finish, can take 1-2mins)
+(take note the printed admin username and password, and wait to finish, can take 1-2mins)

 ![](images/localdb.png)

-## Change data folder owner to www-data apache user in container, allow for logs/uploads in data folder, resets log file permissions created in previous init step
+Change data folder owner to www-data apache user in container, allow for logs/uploads in data folder, resets log file permissions created in previous init step

 Execute in a new window/shell:
 ```
 docker exec -it openmldockerdev_website_1 chown -R www-data:www-data /var/www/html/data
 ```

-## Should be running now!
-Final tests:
+###  Step 6: Final tests

-### Login on http://localhost with admin and saved password
+Login on http://localhost with admin and saved password

 ![](images/admin.png)